rguides

 metrics(truth = type, estimate = .pred_class)

-For more robust evaluation, use k-fold cross-validation:
+For more reliable evaluation, use k-fold cross-validation:

 # Create 5-fold cross-validation